freenas/freenas-docs/userguide/plugins.rst

 :guilabel:`MANAGE`, and :guilabel:`UNINSTALL` the plugin are also displayed.

-Plugins with additioanl documentation also have a :guilabel:`DOCUMENTATION` option.
+Plugins with additional documentation also have a :guilabel:`DOCUMENTATION` option.
 Clicking this option opens the README in the plugin repository.